-Other programs that this committee has initiated include random health and safety dorm room inspections, fire prevention guidelines, a list of items banned due to their threat of fire, confiscation of banned items, and sanctions for violations of University fire safety policy.
+Other programs that this committee has initiated include random health and safety residence hall inspections, fire prevention guidelines, a list of items banned due to their threat of fire, confiscation of banned items, and sanctions for violations of University fire safety policy.

-BC will only allow the use of power cords with surge protectors in residential buildings.
+BC will only allow the use of power cords with circuit breakers or surge protectors in residential buildings.
 These are the only power cords with built-in intelligence to prevent cord fires, ground faults, or surges.

 EHS works with the Residential Life staff, students, and the local fire departments to provide fire drills once each semester in each of the residence halls.
 These drills are conducted as early as possible at the beginning of each semester.
 Fire drills are also conducted on a quarterly basis at the Campus School and on a monthly basis at the Child Care Center and at the beginning of all summer camps.

-Prior to obtaining permits from either Boston or Newton for cutting, welding, or any other hot work on campus, a contractor must obtain an Application for Cutting and Welding with Portable Gas or Arc Equipment from the Boston College Fire Safety Office, located at St. Clement's Hall, Room 213.
-This application form must be completed and signed in person at the Fire Safety Office.
+Prior to obtaining permits from either Boston or Newton for cutting, welding, or any other hot work on campus, a contractor must obtain an Application for Cutting and Welding with Portable Gas or Arc Equipment from the Boston College Fire Safety Office, located at Carney Hall Suite 400.
+This application must be completed and signed in person at the Fire Safety Office.
 The cities of Boston and Newton will not grant a permit for this type of work without the application form from the BC Fire Safety Office.

-Starting with the 2017-18 school year, Christmas and other decorative lighting is permitted in dormitories year-round.
-Only UL-approved miniature lights are allowed, and no more than two strands of lights may be used in a room.
+Decorative lighting is permitted in dormitories year-round.
+However, only UL-approved miniature LED lights are allowed, and no more than two strands of lights may be used in a room.
 Lights may be lit only while students are present in their rooms.
 Contact with drapes, bedding, or other combustibles must be avoided.

-Holiday decorations are not permitted on outside room doors or in hallways.
+Only small holiday decorations (approximately 1 foot x 1 foot) are permitted on outside room doors or in hallways.
 Live trees or wreaths are not permitted within residence halls or in places of assembly at any time.
 Only certified fire-retardant artificial trees and wreaths are allowed.

 Emergency Evacuation Plans

 Emergency Evacuation Plans (EEPs) have been prepared for most buildings on campus.
-Due to the termination of the MyFiles application, EHS will be locating these plans on a new server, and will contact Department Safety Contacts with access information.
-In the meantime, if you need a PDF of your EEP, contact the Fire Safety Office at extension 2-0361.
+If you need a PDF of your EEP, contact the Fire Safety Office at extension 2-0361.